kube-tarian/tarian/docs/contributing.md

 kubectl exec -ti nginx -c nginx -- sleep 10
 ```

-See there are violation events shortly:
+See that there are violation events:

 ```bash
 ./bin/tarianctl --server-address=localhost:31051 get events